hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_red.md

 * How do you call the world where objects are created, and so functions.
 I mean where they are no more in data form but in their "active" (after `make`) one.
 I have always searched for a definition without success.

 [17:15:21](#I1kvbAxndLV_FAhvPiPTcm33w63rV8UwzrHt84epUBs) <greggirwin (Gregg Irwin)>:
-> And if anyone asks "why Redbol's designed like this" I don't have an answer Ì†ΩÌ∏â
+> And if anyone asks "why Redbol's designed like this" I don't have an answer üòâ
 > ...the question of justification (what we gain/lose) stands.
 I'd like to have the answers for myself if nothing else.
 Right now it seems like it was just a simpler thing to do.